dravalico/SocialNetwork/README.md

 # SocialNewtork

-This repository contains the final project for the "Web Programming" course held by Professor Andrea De Lorenzo @University of Trieste.
+This repository contains the final project for the Web Programming course held by Professor Andrea De Lorenzo at University of Trieste.
 The project consists in making a Twitter clone web app; the specs can be found [here](https://docs.google.com/document/d/1De075kDpVmQpv00WpYeGG9l4qgg834PunVHAbTsE_10/edit).

 ### Before starting